netcreateorg/nc-multiplex/ReadMe.md

 The NetCreate instances spun up by `nc-multiplex` will use the shared compiled code for each NetCreate instance.

+IMPORTANT: Every time you pull a new version of netcreate-2018, you need to recompile, otherwise, nc-multiplex will use the old compiled code.

 #### 4. Start Reverse Proxy Server
 ```